-Current Counts of Coronavirus in Kentucky and the Purchase District:
+Current Counts of COVID-19 in Kentucky and the Purchase District:

 The CDC is closely monitoring an outbreak of respiratory illness caused by a novel (new) coronavirus (named COVID-19) that was first detected in Wuhan City, Hubei Province, China and which continues to expand.